DAY 1 YEREVAN ARRIVAL & CITY TOUR

 Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
 The Garni Temple was built by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.

-Take a local 4x4 car down to the bottom of the Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
+Take a local 4x4 jeep down to the bottom of the Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
 Usually, visitors must walk or take a local car, as our buses do not make trips down there.

 Return to Yerevan.
 Take a tour of the "Ararat" Brandy Factory, featuring degustation of the two types of the world renowned Armenian brandy.
 Overnight in Yerevan.

 DAY 4 YEREVAN – PAMB PASS – ARMENIAN ALPHABET MONUMENT – SANAHIN – HAGHPAT – ALAVERDI

 Breakfast.
 Check out from hotel.
-Drive to Alaverdi via Ria Taza.
-Stop by the massive stone carved letters of the Armenian alphabet clustered under the skirts of Mt.
+Drive to Alaverdi via Ria Taza Village.
+Stop by the massive stone carved letters of the Armenian Alphabet clustered under the skirts of Mt.
 Aragats.
 You can climb some of the letters for a photo with your favorite letter.

 Continue to Alaverdi across the Pamb Pass.
 Enjoy the lovely views along the route through the upland grasslands, home of the Yezidi shepherds and mountain vistas.
 Arrive in Alaverdi, the largest city in the Debed Canyon, an area rich with historical monuments and natural beauty.